 Amazon provides various database services and Amazon Aurora is one of them.
 But, what is Amazon Aurora, and why is it used?
 Well, Amazon Aurora is a relational database engine that provides the simplicity and cost-effectiveness of an open-source database combined with the power, performance, and reliability of a high-end commercial database.

 When MySQL and PostgreSQL are available, what is the use of Amazon Aurora?

 Aurora provides performance that is five times better than a traditional MySQL and three times better than PostgreSQL.
 Amazon RDS manages tasks such as provisioning, backup, recovery for you.
 You also only have to pay a monthly charge; there is no upfront cost.

-Check out Intellipaat’s AWS Certification Training to get ahead in your career!
+Check out Intellipaat’s AWS Course to get ahead in your career!